jatinsajwan3841/e-com/README.md

 npm start
 ```

-For production, I have used Heroku for backend API server and github pages for frontend deployments.
+For production, I have used ~~Heroku~~ render for backend API server and github pages for frontend deployments.
-If you are also using Heroku, then you need to create these environment variables inside _settings/Config Vars_ and link your github repo if repo available on github.
+If you are also using ~~Heroku~~ render, then you need to create these environment variables on ~~settings/Config Vars~~ _render_ environment and link your github repo if repo available on github.